Drums for Schools – World Percussion Instruments Review

 I’m going to go out on a limb here and suggest that, if you struggle with teaching music in primary school, your discomfort will fall into one of two categories.
 One is that you worry you are not particularly musical.
 The other is that you actually love music, which is why you finish each lesson with a sigh of relief and either a massive headache or a funny twitch.
 Fortunately, there is something that could restore your confidence or rekindle your passion for the subject.

-Drums for Schools is an award-winning, specialist provider of instruments and related teacher support.
+Drums for Schools is an award-winning, specialist provider of world percussion instruments and related teacher support.
 Their attractive, authentic instruments from around the globe can bring many layers of joy to any classroom.

 As well as producing a rich variety of percussion sounds, the instruments include a few that can generate a tune.
 The metallophone produces gorgeously clear, resonant notes.
 I also loved the M’bira thumb piano, both for the warmth of its tone and the appeal of its design.